Designing Transport-Level Encryption for Datacenter Networks: Design

+\sdp uses the TCP header structure with a new transport protocol number indicated in the network layer header to use TSO, like \homa~\cite{homalinux}; we confirmed that it can also be compatible with TLS offload in \autoref{sec:options:tcpas}.
+When the application posts a message to an \sdp socket, the question is how to segment this message, which can span across multiple TSO segments or TLS records, into packets while applying encryption, possibly by the NIC.
+It must be done such that the receiver can reassemble the original message from them.
+This is not a concern for TLS over TCP, because, when a TLS receiver sees a series of records, they are already in-order based on the underlying bytestream abstraction.
+However, message-based transports with TSO and TLS offload place unusual demands, as discussed next.

+\sdp segments an application message in two stages---to TSO segments (\autoref{sec:options:msg}) and packets.
+The receiver reassembles the message in the reverse order. \sdp creates TLS records, each of which is preceded by a record header and is at most \SI{16}{\KB} in size, to align with the boundaries of the TSO segments, which are at most \SI{65}{\KB}.
+When the NIC does not support TLS offload, the records are encrypted by the CPU at this stage.

+Each TSO segment has \emph{TSO offset}, which indicates its position within the message.
+Since \sdp embeds it in the overlayed TCP header, which is copied to all the packets by TSO, all the packets that have been generated from the same TSO segment have the same TSO offset value. \sdp needs \emph{packet offsets} for the receiver to reassemble the TSO segment from the packets.
+We use the IPID in the network header because it is incremented over the packets generated by TSO.
+If the NIC generates TCP sequence numbers for non-TCP packets when performing TSO, we could use that, as it also works for IPv6.

+As a simple example, \autoref{fig:sdpgso} illustrates a message that consists of one TSO segment and TLS record splits into three packets.

+The receiver first reassembles a TSO segment based on the packet offsets in the tuple of TSO offset and message ID.
+It then decrypts the TLS records and reassembles the message based on the TSO offset values.

-We must handle two cases of retransmissions, one is based on the actual packet loss, and the other is spurious retransmission, which must be ignored by the receiver.
-Retransmissions need to have the original segment offset, but since we use IPID for that and retransmitted packets have different ones, we embed the original offset within the TSO segment in the unused space of ``TCP'' header (outside of the encrypted area).
+We must handle two cases of retransmissions: actual packet loss and spurious retransmission, which must be ignored by the receiver.
+Retransmission of a packet needs to have the original packet offset within the segment, we embed that value in the unused space of the overlayed TCP header (\textsf{Resend packet offset} in \autoref{fig:sdpgso}, plaintext area).